Outc94/Hospital-Appointments-Management-System_HAMS/README.md

 - [ ] Patient edit function
 - [ ] Patient deletion function
 - [ ] Doctors Search function
-  - [ ] Patients should be able to search Doctors by their speciality or name
+  - [ ] Patients should be able to search Doctors by their speciality
 - [ ] Patients Search function
-  - [ ] Doctors should be able to search Patients by their names
+  - [ ] Doctors should be able to search Patients by their Last names
-  - [ ] The secretary should be able to search the patients by their name as well
+  - [ ] The secretary should be able to search the patients by their last names as well
 - [ ] Pagination function
 - [ ] Appointment deletion function
 - [ ] Doctors sort function